xmi1an/bca/Semester-3/SQL/README.md

 ## 25 List all customers serviced by salesman with commission above 12%.

-## 26 Find all pairs of customers having the same rating with out duplication.
+## 26 Find all pairs of customers having the same rating without duplication.

-## 27 List all customers located in cities where salesman Niraj has customers.
+## 27. List all customers located in cities where salesman Niraj has customers.

 ## 28 List all salesmen who are living in the same city without duplicate rows.